 If you feel your child is in need of tutorials, please call (936) 858-7140 and make an appointment with your child's teacher to discuss the need and time available.
-Beginning the second semester of school, after-school tutorials will be offered on Tuesday afternoons for reading remediation and on Thursday afternoons for math remediation.
+After-school tutorials will be offered on Monday and Tuesday afternoons in the fall semester and on Tuesday and Thursday afternoons in the spring semester for remediation.
+Other tutorials may be offered based on student needs.
+Teachers will notify parents if necessary.